-You will not get the excruciating detail some guidebooks offer, but I like to see before I go.
-The Eyewitness book provides an array of images of the city, down to minute scale in attractions in some instances.
+You will not get the excruciating detail some guidebooks offer, but the Eyewitness book provides an array of images of the city, down-to-minute-scale in attractions in some instances.

-If you really want the insider scoop on Paris, this Rick Steves guide is the way to go.
-Get frank and honest advice on things to do, and it also features self-guided walking and museum tours as well as daytrip suggestions.
+If you really want the inside scoop on Paris, this Rick Steves guide is the way to go.
+Get frank and honest advice on things to do, and it also features self-guided walking and museum tours as well as day trip suggestions.

 This book isn't necessarily the best sole source of Paris information, but it cuts through the crap other books like to dance around.
 It will tell you straight up which places are cool and which are lame.
 It's also on the smaller side, making this easier to tuck into a purse or backpack while in Paris.

 Paris is a lot of things, but cheap doesn't immediately come to mind.
 The increasingly pricy euro currency isn't helping things.
 That doesn't mean it HAS to be expensive, as this Frommer's book proves.
-If you will be visiting on a tight budget, this book is an absolute must-have, and is jam-packed with great money-saving secrets.
+If you will be visiting on a tight budget, this book is an absolute must-have and is jam-packed with great money-saving secrets.